Race, Ethnicity & Donation

 Race, ethnicity, sexual orientation, gender or gender expression, income, celebrity and social status are never part of the consideration when it comes to matching donor organs and tissues for transplantation.
 Organs are matched with people on the national transplant waiting list based on blood type, body size, how sick they are, donor distance, tissue type and time on the waiting list.
 Because these are the factors considered in organ matching, patients frequently and successfully receive transplants from donors of different races and ethnicities.

-That said, greater diversity in the donor population can lead to increased access to transplantation for all, and the chance of longer-term survival may be greater if the donor and recipient are closely matched in terms of their shared genetic background.
+Increased diversity in the donor population can lead to increased access to transplantation for all, and the chance of longer-term survival may be improved if the donor and recipient are closely matched in terms of their shared genetic background.
 This is because compatible blood types and tissue markers—important factors for donor and recipient matching—are more likely to be found among members of the same race or ethnicity.

 The Need for Diverse Organ, Eye and Tissue Donors

 People of color are more likely to be in need of a lifesaving transplant.
 According to the National Institute of Diabetes and Digestive and Kidney Diseases, “African Americans, Hispanics and Pacific Islanders are three times more likely than Caucasians to suffer from end-stage renal disease, often as the result of high blood pressure and other conditions.”
-Thus, patients from communities of color make up 60% of the national transplant waiting list.
 Although patients in need of a transplant can find organ matches from donors of other ethnic groups, having a diverse donor pool makes it easier to find a match for all patients.

 Organ Donation Across Race & Ethnicity